Birds of North Carolina:

 Search Common: Search Scientific:

 General Comments The Swainson's Warbler was once considered one of the rarest of warblers in the country.
 This perceived rarity was based as much on the extreme difficulty of actually seeing one without the use of a taped song as it is in terms of total numbers.
 It also has an unusual "bimodal" breeding range, nesting mostly in the Atlantic and Gulf Coastal Plains, but also to an extent in the southern Appalachians, with a hiatus in most of the Piedmont.
 In the Coastal Plain, it tends to require moderate to dense stands of cane beneath various canopy species, always in wetlands; these can be either riverine (swamps, bottomlands, and narrow streamside forested areas) or nonriverine (bay forests, taller pocosins, and even in some Loblolly Pine plantations).
 In the mountains and foothills, like the Worm-eating Warbler, it requires very dense and dark stands of Rosebay Rhododendron under various canopy species; Mountain Laurel or Carolina Rhododendron stands are occasionally used.
 These montane sites are usually near a stream, where the Swainson's loud song is often mistaken for the very similar song of the Louisiana Waterthrush.
 It is seldom detected in migration, as relatively few birds nest to the north of North Carolina, and as migrants are nearly silent.
 Despite some claims that the species is declining in overall numbers, such trends do not seem apparent in North Carolina; it seems as numerous now as it has ever been.
-In fact, singing males are appearing at more and more sites into the central Piedmont, though actual nesting evidence is primarily limited to the foothills and Coastal Plain edges.
+In fact, singing males are appearing at more and more sites into the central Piedmont and across the mountains.

 Breeding Status Breeder